 Keep track of your work in progress.
+Observe how much work your team delivers.
 Instantly spot bottlenecks.
-Increase your team productivity.

-In the Cumulative Flow Diagram, each coloured area represents a workflow state from the lists in your Kanban board.
-The horizontal axis shows the time and the vertical axis shows the number of tasks.
-The size of the areas indicates how many work items are currently in each state for the selected time period.
+In the Cumulative Flow Diagram (CFD), each colored area represents a list in your Kanban board.
+The horizontal axis shows a timeline and the vertical axis displays the number of tasks in your lists.
+The size of these colored areas indicates how many work items are currently on each list.

-Pro tip: Strive to keep the work in progress within the limits for each state - this is the key to achieving a stable process.
+Strive to keep the number of tasks in progress within your WIP limits - this is the key to achieving a stable process.

-By using the CFD, you can measure the amount of work your team has delivered.
-If the bottom line of your CFD represents the Done state from your process, then the slope of that line between any two points is your average throughput between those two points.
-A productive and self-organised team will be able to complete tasks quickly and see the Done area grow rapidly.
+The bottom line of your CFD represents the ‘Done’ state of your process.
+By observing that line on the CFD, you can measure the total amount of work that your team has delivered.
+The slope of that line between any two points indicates your average throughput between those two points.
+A productive and self-organized team will be able to complete tasks quickly and so will see the ‘Done’ area grow rapidly.

-Pro tip: Watch out for a flatter gradient in your Done area!
-The slower it grows, the longer your delivery times.
+Watch out for a flatter gradient in your ‘Done’ area!
+The slower it grows, the longer your delivery times are.

-Cumulative Flow Diagram by Nave gives you an instant insight into the exact amount of work in each stage of your project.
-If one or more of the areas that represent WIP start expanding it signifies a bottleneck in that state and a problem stemming the workflow.
+The Cumulative Flow Diagram gives you instant insight into the exact amount of work in each state of your process.
+If one or more of the areas that represent WIP start expanding, it signifies a bottleneck in that state and a problem stemming from your workflow.

-Pro tip: Remember to account for any changes like team size or priorities before jumping to conclusions - these could provide explanations for unexpected spikes in activity.
+Remember to account for changes like team size or any public holidays before jumping to conclusions - these could provide explanations for unexpected spikes in your activity.